 Q: So what would your typical meals look like?

-A: On training days, breakfast I would have porridge with honey and chia seeds just to top up the carbs and refill glycogen stores lost over night.
-Then probably a couple of apples, couple of oranges and a natural yogurt.
+A: On training days, breakfast I would have porridge with honey and chia seeds just to top up the carbs and refill glycogen stores lost overnight.
+Then probably a couple of apples, a couple of oranges and natural yoghurt.

 Q: How do you fuel before a race?

-To keep up with Alex and his incredible journey make sure you follow him on Instagram: www.instagram.com/the_adventure_athlete
+To keep up with Alex and his incredible journey make sure you follow him on Instagram: @the_adventure_athlete

 Grab yourself some Steam Cooked Chicken Fillets and give Alex’s serving suggestions a try!